portlandcodeschool/tracks/rails/tests.md

 ### Section 3

 * Be able to use scaffold generators
-* Be able to use migrations to change the database
+* Be able to create migrations to change the generated table from the scaffold

 * 4\.
 All standards are followed.
 Should include additional aspects such as `respond_with`, tests, some model logic, or something else extraordinary.
 Project is up on heroku.
 * 3\.
 Most standards are followed.
 Project is to spec but nothing special is present.
 Project is up on heroku.